Bandung Institute of Technology: History

 Bandung Institute of Technology traces its origin to the Technische Hoogeschool te Bandoeng (THB) which was founded during the Dutch colonial era.
 The project was founded by Karel Albert Rudolf Bosscha, a German-Dutch entrepreneur and philanthropist.
 His proposal was later approved by the colonial government to meet increasing demand of technical know-how in the colony.

 The school building was designed in 1918 by a Dutch architect named Henri Maclaine Pont by blending Indonesian vernacular architecture with modern elements.
 The school first opened its doors on 3 July 1920.
 At that time, it only had one active department, the Faculty of Technical Science and one academic major, Department of Road and Water Resources Engineering.

 During the Japanese occupation, the school was renamed as the Industrial University by the Japanese administration.
 This name was short-lived as a few years later, the Japanese surrender paved the way for Indonesia's declaration of independence and the campus was renamed as Technical High School by the newly-declared republic.

-A year later, the Dutch colonial government would return to re-occupy Indonesia and took re-directorship of the campus.
-It was renamed again as the Emergency University of Dutch East Indies as the Indonesian National Revolution continued.
+A year later, the Dutch colonial government returned and re-occupied Indonesia, taking back control of the campus.
+The institution was subsequently renamed the Emergency University of the Dutch East Indies (Nood-Universiteit van Nederlandsch-Indië) as the Indonesian National Revolution continued.
 It was during this time that the campus would begin operating the Faculty of Engineering and Faculty of Science under the University of Indonesia.

 On 2 March 1959, the two faculties of University of Indonesia in Bandung were declared separate academic entities.
 Bandung Institute of Technology was founded for higher learning in natural sciences, technologies, and fine arts.

 In 2020, Reini Djuhraeni Wirahadikusumah was appointed as rector of the university until 2025, replacing Kadarsah Suryadi.
 She became the first female rector since the inauguration of the institute by President Sukarno in 1959.
 Then, in 2025, Tatacipta Dirgantara succeed her.